 The Croatian coast is a paradise sailing destination and it attracts a great number of yachtsmen each year, regardless of the season.
-The Croatian regattas calendar is packed with opportunities for sailing enthusiasts to race their boats in breathtaking settings.
+The calendar of Regattas in Croatia is packed with opportunities for sailing enthusiasts to race their boats in breathtaking settings.

 If you are planning to spend your sailing vacation this fall in Croatia, sailing regattas will for sure add a touch of excitement to your trip.
 Keep in mind that you do not have to be a sailor to enjoy regattas – you can hire a local skipper and let him manage the boat for you.
 Apart from participating in an exciting sea race, there are also some onshore festivities you can relish after you hit the finish line!

 Take part in a sailing race from Rijeka to Tivat, Montenegro, or from Split to the island of Vis.
-Sail around the beautiful small islands of Jabuka and Mrduja, and discover stunning coastal towns and attractions on shore.
-Below, we have listed our favorite regattas which will take place on the Croatian coast this fall.
+Sail around the beautiful small islands of Jabuka and Mrduja, and discover stunning coastal towns and attractions onshore.
+Below, we have listed our favourite regattas which will take place on the Croatian coast this fall.

 CRO ORC D-Marin Kup